HIanMartinez/Reddit_Scrape_NLP/README.md

 Reddit: The front page of the internet.<br><br>

-What bring a post to the top of Reddit?
+What brings a post to the top of Reddit?
 Using BeautifulSoup to webscrape Reddit and Natural Language Processing, I try to answer this question.